We regret to inform you that

 Allegheny RiverStone Center for the Arts is proud to bring to its enthusiastic bluegrass loving audience 2019 Grammy Award winner MICHAEL CLEVELAND AND FLAMEKEEPER on Saturday, September 23 at 7:30 PM in Foxburg’s Lincoln Hall.

 With a Grammy for his 2019 CD TALL FIDDLER and a record-setting 12 wins as Fiddle Player of the Year by the International Bluegrass Music Association, fiddler Michael Cleveland’s indomitable spirit, rare talent and work ethic have brought him to the pinnacle of his profession.
-His next album, The Lovin’ of the Game, is due for release March 3, 2023.
+His latest album, The Lovin’ of the Game, was released on March 3, 2023.

 Called “the ultimate fiddler in the world”, it has been said of the virtuosic phenom Michael Cleveland that he “played that fiddle so fast that you’d expect to see smoke coming from his fingertips”.